 Self-represented litigant/pro se litigant

-A standard fee determined by law (an act of the state legislature).
+A standard fee set by law (statute).

 A person who agrees to pay the defendant’s bail if the defendant doesn’t pay it.